johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 Debug Containers have no additional privileges above what is available to any `v1.Container`.
-It's the equivalent of configuring an shell container in a pod spec but created on demand.
+It's the equivalent of configuring an shell container in a pod spec except that it is created on demand.

-Admission plugins that guard `/exec` must be updated for the new parameters.
+Admission plugins must be updated to guard `/debug`.
 In particular, they should enforce the same container image policy on the `Image` parameter as is enforced for regular containers.
 During the alpha phase we will additionally support a container image whitelist as a kubelet flag to allow cluster administrators to easily constraint debug container images.

 ### Additional Consideration